maddenlockin/miora-wig-selector/README.md

 Slice 3

 -   'Add' Button (on click)
-    -   push user's input into phrases display in state
+    -   push user's input into phrases array in state
     -   display all phrases
     -   (bonus) reset the input value